 Poile Zedek Synagogue features a blend of Romanesque, Classical Revival, Georgian and Moorish Revival styles, and represents the eclectic architecture that characterized Raritan Valley and American synagogue architecture in the late 19th and early 20th centuries.
 A handsome, partially intact building, retains its integrity of design, materials and workmanship.
 One of the last early properties in New Brunswick's former Hiram Market Historic District, the synagogue stands on Neilson Street, just south of the National Register-listed Christ Episcopal Church and Dutch Reformed Church.

 In October 2015, a fire tore through the historic Congregation Poile Zedek on Neilson Street in New Brunswick, damaging all but the outside shell and leaving the building uninhabitable.
 It is believed that the cause was an electrical fire.

 THE LOFTS AT NEILSON CROSSINGS

 Unfortunately the congregation did not rebuild and had to place the building on the market.
 When we first saw the opportunity, our vision was to save the history of the building to the best of our ability.
-Even with the extreme damage from the devastating fire, the exterior shell of the building was still beautiful.
+Even with the extreme damage from the devastating fire, the exterior shell of the building was still beautiful and intact.
 We didn't want to change the character of the building.
 Instead with the unique exterior of the building we strived to construct the interior to be just as distinctive as the exterior.
 We had to demo the entire interior and retrofit it to accommodate the exterior structure, and support I-beams running through the building.
 Even though this was a challenging build we are exceedingly pleased with being able to keep the history of New Brunswick and the Poile Zedek synagogue alive.